• Getting started

 This setting is applicable only for individual leg target and stoploss price/level calculation only, and NOT applicable for any MTM Target or Stoploss.
 MTM (Combined Premium) Target or Stoploss will be calculated from average entry price only.

-2. Entry At: With this option the Individual Leg Target price and Individual Leg Stoploss price will be calculated from the “Entry at” price which is the price at which the entry has to trigger, (And NOT the price at which the entry order got filled).
+2.1.
+Entry At: With this option the Individual Leg Target price and Individual Leg Stoploss price will be calculated from the “Entry at” price which is the future price at which the entry has to trigger, (And NOT the price at which the entry order got filled).
+This option works only for strategies where the Wait & Trade feature and/or the Range Breakout feature is configured.

 In this Wait & Trade example, SL/TGT Calculation base setting is set to Average Entry Price.
 Hence the individual leg Target (with setting 5%) and Stoploss (with setting 5%) is calculated from the Average Entry Price for the BUY positions.